NREL/CEWAM/README.txt

 CEWAM

-The Circular Economy Wind Agent-based Model is an agent-based model built with the MESA python library.
+The Circular Economy Wind Agent-based Model (CEWAM) is an agent-based model built with the MESA python library.
 The tool enables studying various circular economy strategies by simulating actors decisions.

 Features